adnan-sami-dev/Gas-Prices-vs-GDP-per-capita/README.md

 I made two visualisations for my data:

 * a bar chart to show the petrol price differences between Canada and other countries in my data using the *barh* method:

 ![Bar Chart of Price Differences](bar chart of price differences.png)

+* a scatter plot to see the correlation between GDP per capita and price differences using the *scatter* method: